nuvolaris/nuvolaris-documentation/documentation/installation/how-to-install-on-docker-desktop.md

 ## Memory prerequisites

-You need a machine with at least 12 GB of memory.
-8GB are not enough.
+You need a machine with at least 12 GB of memory. *8GB are not enough*.

 On Mac, you need also to reserve al least 6GB of memory to Docker Desktop, since the default is not enough.
 This is a required step for Mac, but not on Windows and Mac.